rob4abcba/mws-restaurant-stage-1/README.md

 ## Project Overview: Stage 1

-For the **Restaurant Reviews** projects, I incrementally converted a static webpage to a mobile-ready web application.
-In **Stage One**, I took a static design that lacked accessibility and converted the design to be responsive on different sized displays and accessible for screen reader use.
+For the **Restaurant Reviews** projects, I incrementally converted a static webpage into a mobile-ready web application.
+In **Stage One**, I took a static design that lacked accessibility and converted the design to be responsive on different-sized displays and accessible for screen reader use.
 I also added a service worker to begin the process of creating a seamless offline experience for my users.

 ### Specification

 In **Stage One**, we were provided the code for a restaurant reviews website.
 The code had a lot of issues.
 It was barely usable on a desktop browser, much less a mobile device.
 It also didn’t include any standard accessibility features, and it didn’t work offline at all.
-Our job was to update the code to resolve these issues while still maintaining the included functionality.
+My job was to update the code to resolve these issues while still maintaining the included functionality.

 ### a simple HTTP server to serve up the site files